Hackuarium/simple-spectro/hacking_the_simplespectro/documentation/using.md

 # How to use the spectro-plongeur ?

 The spectro-plongeur can be used in the same way as the simple-spectro; refer to https://github.com/Hackuarium/simple-spectro/tree/master/docs/5-use.
+The long end allows it to be fastened in the cover of a bioreactor.

 ## Further development: automatic mode